telenordigital/id-docs.telenordigital.com/docs/integrate-androidsdk/advancedusage.md

 The `onTokenStateChanged(boolean hasTokens)` method will be called whenever the token state changes.

-## Retrieving information about the logged in user
+## Retrieve information about the logged in user

 If you request user claims like email, phone, and name, using either scope tokens or the claims parameter, you can access these fields on the user from `ConnectSdk.getIdToken()` after an authorize request, without having to do any further requests.
-Setting the scope will give you access to these fields and setting the claims will make sure that the user has something in these fields, if the authorize successfully completes.
+Set the scope to access these fields and set the claims to make sure that the user has something in these fields, if the authorize successfully completes.
 If both email and phone claims have been requested, we will also provide the username used for the authentication in the ID token.

 See [http://docs.telenordigital.com/apis/connect/id/authentication.html](http://docs.telenordigital.com/apis/connect/id/authentication.html) for more details.